architect/arc.codes/src/shared/en/aws/guides-cors.md

 ## Restricting domains

-CORS isn’t really used to restrict requests from certain domains, but you can do that within your function.
+CORS isn't really used to restrict requests from certain domains, but you can do that within your function.

 Continuing from the default quickstart `/api` endpoint, your API might operate differently based on the domain the request came from (other other headers):